AnthonyArena95/Cyber-Kill-Chain/README.md

   ```bash
   find / -perm -4000 -type f 2>/dev/null
   ```
-  - find / - starts the search for files and directores from the top of the directory and down
+  - find / - starts the search for files and directories from the top of the directory and down
   - -perm - specifies the search to files with specific permissions
   - -4000 - identifies files with the setuid bit set.
 (If a regular user executes the file, it runs with the privileges of the file's owner, often root.
 Helps to identify security flaws)
   - 2>/dev/null - redirects the the error messages to not display in the terminal